dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

 It uses the angular components from Clarity to get a responsive navigation.

-### For a application with routes:
+### For an application with routes:
-we use a basic layout like the following, containing the router-outlet which then shows route components as the Clarity `content-container`.
+Use a basic layout like the following, containing the router-outlet which then shows route components as the Clarity `content-container`.
 ```
 <clr-main-container [ngClass]="{'floating':ui.floating}">
   <ukis-global-alert *ngIf="ui.alert" [(alert)]="ui.alert"></ukis-global-alert>